The primary legal meaning of “issue”

 Remote or remoter issue

 Children are your closest degree of issue.
-Your grandchildren, great-grandchildren and so on are further away, are your more distant descendants and for convenience may be collectively referred to as being” remote issue” or your “remoter issue”.
+Your grandchildren, great-grandchildren and so on are further away.
+They are your more distant descendants.
+For this reason and for convenience may be collectively referred to as being” remote issue” or your “remoter issue”.
 Phrases like “children and remoter issue” or “child, grandchild and remoter issue” legally mean the same as “issue”.

 “Lawful issue” is a legal term that was commonly used in old wills long ago.
 The use of ‘lawful’ meant that only children born to married parents were entitled to inherit, those born out of wedlock, illegitimate or ex-nuptial children could not.